≥90% of participants will know how to manage pain appropriately.

 Chronic pain is defined as pain lasting more than three months and may affect any part of the body.
 Chronic pain is most frequently caused by back pain (10%), leg/foot pain (7%), arm/hand pain (4.1%), headache (3.5%), and widespread pain (3.6%).
 Many affected by chronic pain have more than one type of pain.

 Acute pain typically has an abrupt onset and is often described as sharp.
-It is often caused by events such as a broken bone, surgery, childbirth, dental pain, or burns.
+It is usually caused by events such as a broken bone, surgery, childbirth, dental pain, or burns.
 Acute pain may last a short period or may last for a few months.
 The pain dissipates when the underlying cause has healed.
 When acute pain lasts longer than 3-6 months, it is then termed chronic.
-Acute pain that is not treated properly may lead to chronic pain.
+Acute pain that is not appropriately treated may lead to chronic pain.

 Multiple barriers to effective pain management exist.
 These include many individual, family, health care provider, society, and political barriers.
 The good news is that we have the knowledge and skills to manage most pain effectively.
 So, what is the problem?
 Why is unrelieved pain still so prevalent?
 Knowledge is important.
 Clinicians, as well as patients, need to be knowledgeable about methods of assessing and managing pain.
 Knowledge alone rarely changes practice.
 Efforts must go beyond education alone if pain treatment is to improve.

-Pain theories help clinicians understand the pain and help in the guidance of the treatment of pain.
+Pain theories help clinicians understand the pain and assist in the guidance of the treatment of pain.
 Pain theories have been around for many years.
 One of the first pain theories was the Intensive Theory, which was created by Plato in the 4th century BCE.
 It defined pain as an emotion that happens when a stimulus is more intense than usual.
 It has been refined over the years by other scientists/philosophers.
 The theory suggests that repeated tactile stimulation produces pain.

 The Specificity Theory of Pain suggests that certain pain receptors send out signals to the brain that creates the awareness of pain.
 According to the theory, pain is an independent sensation with peripheral sensory receptors, which act in response to damage to drive signals through the nervous system to centers in the brain.